vassef/Job-Title-Prediction-from-Tweets-Using-Word-Embedding-and-Deep-Neural-Networks/README.md

   - Linkedin : [Ramin Toosi](https://www.linkedin.com/in/ramin-toosi-54308296/)

 ## Acknowledgments
-I would like to thank [Adak Vira Iranian Rahjo (Avir) company](https://www.avir.co.com/IR/index.html) for their contribution during this process.
+I would like to thank [Adak Vira Iranian Rahjo (Avir) company](https://www.avir.co.com/IR/index.html) for their contribution during this project.